lawrence-laz/generic-pipeline/readme.md

 A general purpose dependency free pipeline builder. https://en.wikipedia.org/wiki/Pipeline_(software)

-> ⚠️ This project is in active development and it's a **work in progress**.
-Bugs and breaking changes are to be expected while in prerelease.
-[Semantic versioning](https://semver.org/) and stable api is to be expected starting from `v1.0` only.

 ## 🌟 Features
 - **Simplicity**: Designed with simplicity in mind, the library offers a straightforward and easy-to-use pipeline implementation.
 - **High Performance**: The library boasts exceptional performance, as demonstrated by its benchmark results.